Nextiles/documentation/software/sdk-installation.md

 ## Terminologies

 1. Connect
-    - As the term says, this is when you connect a device, or establish a bluetooth connection with a BLE Device
+    - when trying to establish a bluetooth connection with the Nextiles device.

 2. Subscribe
-    - This is done only when the device is connected.
-You cannot subscribe to a device which is not connected.
-Subscribe in this document means subscribing to a BLE device characteristics.
+    - Subscribe, in this document refers to, subscribing to a Nextiles device's characteristics.
+Subscribtion to a device, which is not connected, is not allowed.
+This is done only after the device is connected.

 3. Unsubscribe
-    - When user doesn't want to listen to the BLE device, but also doesn't want to disconnect.
-That's where we need to do Unsubscribe.
+    - Unsubscribe, refers to, unsubscribing from the device's characteristics.
+Remember, the device would still be connected, unless disconnected.

 4. Disconenct
-    - When user want to disconnect a connected device.
+    - Disconnecting, refers to, disconnect an already connected device.

 5. Characteristics
-    - Consider Characteristics as data points which you can listen to, of a Nextiles device.
-NextilesSDK acts as a wrapper and provides raw, calculated data points for, acceleration, gyration, pressure, torque, etc.
+    - Consider characteristics as metrics of a Nextiles device, which SDK can listen to.
+NextilesSDK acts as a wrapper over these characteristics and provides raw, calculated metrics for acceleration, gyration, pressure, torque, etc.

 6. TIME_INTERVAL
-    - is a time interval which decides if the data should be stored in a CSV and create a new CSV to accomodate the live data stream.
-It's an interval by which SDK breaks the CSVs
+    - is a time interval which decides if the data should be stored in a CSV.
+It's a time interval by which SDK splits the CSVs and maintains the file size.
+By default it's set to  `60 SECONDS`

 7. Nextiles Metrics
-    Nextiles Metrics are the field types or parameters which a Nextiles Device can track.
-To make it easier for clients, we have made these specific definitions.
-And these are:
+    Nextiles Metrics are the parameters which a Nextiles Device can track and emitt.
+To make it easier for users, following specific definitions are provided:
     - NEXTILES_BATTERY
     - NEXTILES_ACCELERATION
     - NEXTILES_GYRATION